tom-draper/api-analytics/analytics/python/python/README.md

 - Status code
 - Response time
 - API hostname
-- API framework (FastAPI, Flask, Express etc.)
+- API framework (FastAPI, Flask, Django, Tornado)

 Data collected is only ever used to populate your analytics dashboard.
 All stored data is pseudo-anonymous, with the API key the only link between you and your logged request data.
 Should you lose your API key, you will have no method to access your API analytics.